 "...sublime interlude...with Diana Haskell...for a perfectly played ensemble passage of hymn-like beauty.."
 St. Louis Post-Dispatch

-Diana Haskell has held Principal positions in five orchestras and is currently Associate Principal Clarinet and Eb Clarinet with the St. Louis Symphony, under the direction of Maestro David Robertson.
+Diana Haskell has held Principal positions in five orchestras and is currently Associate Principal Clarinet with the St. Louis Symphony, under the direction of Maestro David Robertson.
 She has performed throughout the United States, Canada, Cuba, Europe and Japan.
 She began her career after finishing her Master's Degree at The Juilliard School with the Savannah Symphony, under the direction of Christian Badea.
 She also joined the Charleston Symphony as Principal Clarinet for one season.
 Maestro Semyon Bychkov invited Ms. Haskell to the Principal Clarinet position with the Buffalo Philharmonic.
 In the early 1990s, she joined the Milwaukee Symphony as Associate Principal, Second Clarinet and Eb Clarinet.
 In 2003 Maestro Itzhak Perlman invited Ms. Haskell to join the St. Louis Symphony as Assistant Principal Clarinet.
 Later Maestro Robertson appointed her as Associate Principal and Eb Clarinet.
 Ms. Haskell was also Principal Clarinet with Santa Fe Opera.

 As a result of being a finalist in the Naumberg International Competition, Ms. Haskell performed a solo recital in the Isaac Stern Auditorium at Carnegie Hall.
 Ms. Haskell was Principal Clarinet for the Grammy award-winning recording of Samuel Barber's Antony and Cleopatra, an opera directed by Gian Carlo Menotti and produced by New World Records.